LDemetrios/Typst4k/README.md

 ## Plans

+- [ ] Split arguments for call into separate chunks (avoiding multiple overloads)
+- [ ] Add tests
 - [ ] Improve type checking during deserialization
 - [ ] Allow functions, which take primitive arguments (`int`, `str` etc) also accept corresponding Kotlin values (`Int`, `String`).
+- [ ] Support for Function as a superinterface for `companion`s
 - [ ] Beautify `repr` (make more human-readable)
+- [ ] Move to jj, and make manual updates to generated code possible
+- [ ] Add support for typed queries (query(heading) can only return THeading)
+- [ ] Add support for labeled content

 ## Contacts